TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

                       stdin=subprocess.PIPE, stdout=subprocess.PIPE, \
                       stderr=subprocess.PIPE, \*\*kwargs)

-   Create a subprocess from one or more string arguments specified by *args*.
+   Create a subprocess kutoka one or more string arguments specified by *args*.

    *args* must be a list of strings represented by: